Post Office features

 - Email features

-There are plenty of exciting extras with Post Office, not least the 50MB of free web space.
+There are plenty of exciting extras with Post Office broadband, not least the 50MB of free web space.
 This will come in handy if you’re thinking of setting up your own dot com money spinner, or have a hobby you’d like to share on the World Wide Web.

 In terms of landline benefits, Post Office will let you keep existing phone number which will make for any easy transition from your existing provider to Post Office.
 There’s also the ‘Loved Ones’ service which provides you with 60 minutes of free call time to chat to your friends and family on their birthdays and on Christmas Day.

-And you frequently call international numbers you’ll be pleased to hear that Post Office charge just 5p per minute to over 20 destinations across the world.
+And you frequently call international numbers you’ll be pleased to hear that the Post Office charges just 5p per minute to over 20 destinations across the world.

 Post Office news